benibela/xidel/readme.txt

     You can assign values to variables like:                           var := value

-    You can use objects with properites within the XPath expressions:  var := object(),  var.foo := "bar" The properties can then be accessed by $var.foo, and are copied by object assignments, i.e.: after obj2 := var, the value of $obj2.foo is $var.foo is "bar".
+    You can use objects with properties within the XPath expressions:  var := object(),  var.foo := "bar" The properties can then be accessed by $var.foo, and are copied by object assignments, i.e.: after obj2 := var, the value of $obj2.foo is $var.foo is "bar".
     Different variables always have different objects, i.e. there are no pointers, and changing $obj2.foo